bangyen/multiplayer-minesweeper/README.md

 Throughout gameplay, both players aim to win points.
 The following point values are awarded for the following actions:

-  1:  correctly flagging a square (containing a bomb)
+`+1`: correctly flagging a square (containing a bomb) \

-  -1: unflagging a correctly flagged square (containing a bomb)
+`-1`: unflagging a correctly flagged square (containing a bomb) \

-  5:  unflagging an incorrectly flagged square (not containing a bomb)
+`+5`: unflagging an incorrectly flagged square (not containing a bomb) \

-  -5: flagging an incorrectly flagged square (not containing a bomb)
+`-5`: flagging an incorrectly flagged square (not containing a bomb)

 A player wins when:

-  1: the other player clicks on a square containing a bomb
+- the other player clicks on a square containing a bomb

-  2: the player has more points that the other when:
+- the player has more points that the other when:

-    a. both players pass
+  - both players pass

-    b. the number of flags placed is equivalent to the number of bombs on the grid
+  - the number of flags placed is equivalent to the number of bombs on the grid

-Bugs: Most background functionality is not separanted from the GUI program into sweeper.py
+Bugs: Most background functionality is not separanted from the GUI program into `sweeper.py` \

-Author: Andrew Feikema
+Author: Andrew Feikema \
 Date: Dec.
 2018